maishakabir/maishakabir.github.io/_portfolio/project1.markdown

 <img class="center" src="{{ site.baseurl }}/img/fc1.jpg" alt=""/>

 # Concept
-This is Friend Crush - a paired phone case puzzle that helps people form closer relationships.
+This is Friend Crush &mdash; a phone case game that helps people form closer relationships.
 A friend crush is a platonic crush on a person you want to become friends with.
 Basically, you think this person is cool, and you want to get to know them better.

 Two people who have “friend crushes” on each other are matched through a survey and receive phone cases that have missing puzzle pieces on the back.
 Each person has the pieces that fit into the other person’s phone case.
-The pieces have instructions engraved on the back- after completing an activity, they can exchange the piece.
+The pieces have instructions for activities engraved on the back so after completing an activity, the participants can exchange the pieces.
 Every completed activity brings them closer to completing the design on the phone case and (hopefully) to each other!
-Once they finish exchanging pieces, they can either keep the completed puzzle or pass it on to a new set of people.
+Once they finish exchanging pieces, they can keep the completed phone case or pass it on to a new set of people.

 <img class="center" src="{{ site.baseurl }}/img/fc2.png" alt=""/>